icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

-## Openstack Stein install on Centos 7.6 Virtual Machine as AllInOne Packstack.
+* Centos 7.6 Openstack Stein install.

-1. Oracle Virtualbox install of CentOS7.6 1810 minimal server install.
+[1] Oracle Virtualbox install of CentOS7.6 1810 minimal server install.
     This will be the core virtual server that the nested Openstack VM's will use.
      Set CPU's to >4.
      Set Memory Size: >8G.